These Are the Most Disliked Videos on YouTube – November 2020

 Ok.
 We said we wouldn’t include any of these “asking for dislikes” videos.
 But we’ll include this one because, at over three million dislikes (93.81% dislikes), it is the most successful of its genre.
 The Swedish web-based comedian that goes by PewDiePew on YouTube is a fan of getting people to downvote him.
 Incidentally, the video has about 207 thousand likes, because some people just like to watch the world burn.

-Coming in at a grand total of 4.6 million likes, the popular YouTuber far surpassed his goal.
+Coming in at a grand total of 5 million dislikes, the popular YouTuber far surpassed his goal.
 Whether it was his fans supporting his mission or people genuinely disliking his content may never be known.

 It’s Everyday Bro

 If you’re unfamiliar with the term “cringe” say hello to ‘It’s Everyday Bro.’
 Singer Jake Paul and his posse Team 10 come together for this catchy little song featuring pop-culture references and quirky lyrics.
 At 3 minutes and 41 seconds, you too can enjoy the semi-fail choreography, Lambos, and sunshine.

 Featuring an amazing 5 million dislikes, this video from 2 years ago is quite unpopular among viewers.
 Yes, it’s been watched over 275 million times, but less than half of those who reacted gave it a thumbs up.
 Talking like to dislike ratio here, this video may actually belong at the top of the list.

 Jake Paul and Company came up with this gem of a music video presumably while drinking Jagermeister out of red solo cups behind a Denny’s.
 It is “bro-y” in every sense of the word from the Delorean-Esque rides to the intense arm gestures.

 It’s a video that is truly hard to watch and yet impossible to ignore.
 We’ve watched the video several times now and still can’t figure out what “it” is.